sparkfun/phant/README.md

 # phant [![Build Status](https://secure.travis-ci.org/sparkfun/phant.svg?branch=master)](http://travis-ci.org/sparkfun/phant)

+> **UPDATE 2017-04-25**
+>
+> This project is no longer actively maintained.
+Maintenance of the freely
+> available service at data.sparkfun.com has a very low priority and has no
+> service guarantees, please use at your own risk.

 phant is a modular logging tool developed by [SparkFun Electronics](https://sparkfun.com) for collecting data from the [Internet of Things](http://en.wikipedia.org/wiki/Internet_of_Things).  phant is the open source software that powers [data.sparkfun.com](http://data.sparkfun.com).